temporalio/edu-build-your-ts-app/README.md

 ## How to Navigate to Your Files

 1. Before you begin, you need to know how to navigate to certain files using git.
 - **Listing Files in a Directory**: In your terminal window, enter `ls` to list the contents of the current folder that you are in.
 Go ahead and try it now!
-You should the directory files listed such as `README.md`, `hello-world`, `create-your-app`.
+You should see the directory files listed such as `README.md`, `hello-world`, `create-your-app`.
 - **Entering a Folder**: To go into a folder, type `cd` followed by the folder name.
 For example, if you do `cd hello-world`, you will now enter the `hello-world` folder.
     - Try it now and you will see that you have entered the `hello-world` directory.
     - Type `ls` again to list all the files in your `hello-world` folder.